-Just a few years ago, few expats talked about Organic food in Shanghai.
+A few years ago not many expats talked about organic food in Shanghai.

-With the large number of food safety scandals in China in the last few years, however, not only expats, but more and more local Chinese people have become interested in Organic food.
+With the large number of food safety scandals in China, however, not only expats, but more and more local Chinese people have become interested in organic food.

-We have a list or organic food in Shanghai suppliers expats can contact at the end of this article.
+We have a list of organic food in Shanghai suppliers you can contact at the end of this article.

 One pop-up organic food market in Xujiahui district was followed by a Salon where the audience asked the organic farmers many questions about their business.

 The biggest hurdle and challenge these farmers face in marketing organic food in Shanghai is consumer trust.
 Shanghai expats and locals both question whether or not their organic certificates were obtained through legitimate and rigorous testing, or through good relations alone.

 Consumers are also suspicious of the air, water and soil quality of these farms so close to downtown Shanghai.